Ways How to Overcome Insecurity

 Before you can get over it, you have to identify first its primary cause.
-According to Psychalive, the very root of our insecurity is the painful childhood experiences.
+According to Psychalive, the very root of our insecurity is painful childhood experiences.
 An example is being yelled at by your parents or bullied by your playmates or other people.
 Because of these experiences, you start questioning yourself about your worth.
 Your self-esteem starts dwindling as your insecurity blossoms.
 Eventually, you would become a person having an empty or half-full LOVE TANK.

 Yes, you heard it right: Empty or half-full LOVE TANK.
 I know you might be wondering what on earth it is.
 To tell you, I got this term from Brother Bo Sanchez, an inspirational speaker, and author.
 It is an intangible tank within us.
-It gets filled every time we receive proper and appropriate attention, care, acceptance, and love from our parents, friends, loved ones and people around us.
+It gets filled every time we receive proper and appropriate attention, care, acceptance, and love from our parents, friends, loved ones, and people around us.
 So, what happened if it gets full?
 What if not?

 Well, a full love tank boosts our self-confidence.
 It gives us an assurance that whatever we love doing we will be accepted.
 Thus, we have the guts to do it.
 Moreover, it makes us comfortable with what we are.
 We certainly can feel that we are loved and accepted.
 So, we don't need to look for something else that will complete us from others because we have received enough already in our love tank.

-On the hand, an empty or unfilled love tank would leave us hanging.
+On the other hand, an empty or unfilled love tank would leave us hanging.
 There would always be a feeling of insufficiency.
 Then, we would start looking for it and seeing it from others.
 Consequently, we become bitter and envious.

 Therefore, our early experiences which affect the content of our love tank could either make us confident or insecure.